 From a set of drawings through to a complex CAD model, dozens of designs were created which gradually evolved into the final pavilion.

-The pavilion was designed by taking the three dimensional shapes of diatoms (microorganisms) found in the Han River, and carving out enlarged versions of these forms from an oblong built on top of the barge.
-The overall shape of the oblong was simply made from a set of wooden vertical planes.
+Taking the three dimensional shapes of diatoms found in the Han River, and carving out enlarged versions of these forms from an oblong built on top of the barge.
+The overall shape of the oblong was simply made from a set of wooden vertical clad planes.